-Regionally, Tampa Bay encompasses four cities — Tampa, St. Petersburg, Clearwater and Brandon.
+Regionally, Tampa Bay encompasses four cities—Tampa, St. Petersburg, Clearwater, and Brandon.
 All border the largest open-water estuary on Florida’s west coast (covering nearly 400 square miles).
-The outdoor recreational opportunities alone provide reason enough to visit the region, but if water sports aren’t your thing, the Tampa Bay area is packed with loads of other exciting experiences to be had.
-So, no matter if you’re the adrenaline junkie, shopaholic or bar hopper, this area has got something for everyone.
-Here are the top 17 things to do while visiting Tampa Bay.
+The outdoor recreational opportunities alone provide reason enough to visit the region, but if aquatic activities aren’t your thing, the Tampa Bay area is packed with loads of other exciting experiences to be had.
+So, no matter if you’re the adrenaline junkie, shopaholic, art aficionado, or bar hopper, this area has got something for everyone.

 Visit a Theme Park

 Located about fifteen minutes from the city center, Busch Gardens Tampa Bay is a must for any thrill seeker visiting the area.
-The adventure park is not only packed with rush-inducing coasters, it’s also home to Tampa’s largest zoo.
+The adventure park is not only packed with rush-inducing coasters, but it’s also home to Tampa’s largest zoo.
 With over 12,000 animals from 300 different species, Busch Gardens will not disappoint.
-It’s world-class thrill rides, heart-pounding excitement and family friendly entertainment all rolled up into one.
+It’s world-class thrill rides, heart-pounding excitement, and family-friendly entertainment all rolled up into one.

 For a wet ‘n wild time, check out Tampa's only water park, Adventure Island.
 Immerse yourself in 30 acres of high-speed thrills and sunny tropical surroundings.
 Start your day at one of the park’s ten tube slides, then head to the 17,000 square-foot wave pool and enjoy the surf.
 Oh, and don’t forget to ride the park’s newest slide, Vanish Point.
 This 70-foot drop slide will leave you craving more.